-CJ229 EMERGENCY PROCEDURES (2.0 credits/24 clock hours) This course provides an introduction to basic emergency procedures; types of emergencies that criminal justice students will encounter, types of responders, types of responses, and command and planning structure for critical incidents.
-Prerequisite: None.
+CJ229 EMERGENCY PROCEDURES (2.0 credits/24 clock hours) This course provides an introduction to basic emergency procedures.
+Students will explore the various types of emergencies that responders will encounter, the types of responses, and the command and planning structure for these critical incidents.
+Students will complete and receive certification in Incident Command and Law Enforcement Procedures for Terrorism by passing the appropriate National Incident Management System (NIMS) and National Fire Academy (NFA) online courses.
+Prerequisite: None